Download our FREE 7-Day Vegetarian

 You can change the flavour from the simple yet effective base to almost anything you want – curry powder, garlic, basil, rosemary, chili powder, grated cheese and butter.

 They take on the flavour of whatever you add – so good!
 We also highly recommend serving with fried eggs and tomato – there’s a reason Ulster frys are so popular.
+This combo is one of our favourite egg protein recipes.

 Do not use oil to fry the farls/bread!
 Make sure make they have flour on the outside and they’ll cook up nicely.
 Using oil just makes them greasy and heavy.